-Our search for the best earphones started by looking at suggestions by reputed audio and technology websites.
-We also got our researcher to join a dedicated audio forum "The Indian Audiophile Forum".
-The forum is home to India's top audiophiles and we mined the forum for insights.
-With all our shortlisted earphones we paid a visit to our long-time audio expert, Mr. Jacob Abraham who is also the CEO of Rontek which is famous for its audio and power-electronics manufacturing.
+To cull the confusion arising from the sheer variety we started our search for the best earphones started by looking at suggestions by reputed audio and technology websites.
+With all our shortlisted earphones we paid a visit to our long-time audio expert, Mr Jacob Abraham who is also the CEO of Rontek which is famous for its audio and power-electronics manufacturing.

 Best earphone under Rs.10,000